soonyoungsa-dotcom/ec2-parallelcluster-for-training/guide/GPU-Reliability-Recovery-Configuration.md

 ![Checkpoint-interval-ETTR](../img/Checkpoint-interval-ETTR.png)

-## 5. To Use or Not Use a Spare Node?
+## 5. To Use or Not to Use a Spare Node?

 ### Comparison of Resource Utilization for 128-node (1 node = 8x H200) with and without Spares